 A past Secretary and Fixtures Secretary, a fine Badger of many decades.
 Still a regular umpire even if not fit to play.

-Also the Badgers translator for overseas tours (to St. Malo this year and Shropshire next year), and has even been known to contribute to the singing later in the night.
+Also the Badgers translator for overseas tours (St. Malo and Shropshire), and has even been known to contribute to the singing later in the night.

-A nocturnal Badger, the past Treasurer was last seen handing over the sacred ‘Treasurer’s plastic bag’ at the Vivs, never to play again.
-If found, please return to Underhill promptly.
+A nocturnal Badger, the past Treasurer was seen handing over the sacred ‘Treasurer’s plastic bag’ at the Vivs, before disapearing into the night.
+He's back now, having lost none of his youthful enthusiasm, sometimes backed up with performances.

 Former Captain, and a Badger of many years’ experience.
 He never forgets the ‘Badgers spirit’, often snapping defeat from the jaws of victory.
 One of the best batsmen in the club’s history, others dreaded being at the non-striker’s end for fear of running two when a single wasn’t on.